jennybj/example-testing/README.md

 # example-testing
-Learn to set up automatic tests using either GitHub Actions
+Learn to set up automatic tests using GitHub Actions.